Title IX and Sexual Discrimination

 Once reported, the college will ensure the following:

 - Victims shall be informed of their options for notifying law enforcement.
-Contact Campus Security at (919) 209-2111.
+Contact Campus Police and Security at (919) 209-2111.

 - Accuser and accused will have the same opportunity to present evidence.